 Our dinner conversations were lively, fun, and full of laughter.
 More than one of our dining companions should write at least one book about their life experiences.
 Each one is a master storyteller.

-Thank you so much, Anne, Don, Bonnie, Jim, Rhonda, Phil, Donna, and Robin – we so enjoyed our dinners with each of you.
+Thank you so much, Anne, Don, Bonnie, Jim, Rhonda, Phil, Donna, and Robin.
+We enjoyed our dinners with each of you.

 Ice cream

 It seemed that each meal ended with this not-so-low-calorie dessert.
-Often we added ice cream to our cake even!
-I don’t know what it is about a cruise that transforms both of us into ice cream!
-It is quite possible we recouped the cost of this cruise in soft-serve ice cream.
+Often, we even added ice cream to our cake!
+I don’t know what it is about a cruise that transforms us into ice cream junkies!
+It is pretty possible we recouped the cost of this cruise in soft-serve ice cream.

 Entertainment